-Why Posting Your Relationship On Social Media Means It's Failing
+Why Posting About Your Relationship On Social Media Is A Sign It's Failing

 This just in: If you're obsessed with posting photos of you and your boo-bear on social media, it might mean bad news for your relationship.